Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

     - Another after the Dropout layer that uses 1 node and a sigmoid activation function.

 ### Dropout layer
-- The Dropout value is set to 0.5 so 50% of the  are dropped to avoid overfitting the model.
+- The Dropout value is set to 0.5 so 50% of nodes are dropped to avoid overfitting the model.

 ### Model compiler
 - The loss, optimizer, and metrics used in the model compiler are binary cross-entropy, adam, and accuracy .